g4rcez/use-typed-reducer/README.md

 # use-typed-reducer

-Another way to use [useReducer](https://reactjs.org/docs/hooks-reference.html#usereducer) hook
+Another way to use [useReducer](https://reactjs.org/docs/hooks-reference.html#usereducer) hook, with strongly type rules defined by you

 ## Install